pyside/pyside2-setup/sources/pyside2/doc/tutorials/examples/tabbedbrowser.rst

 BookmarkWidget or :code:`bookmarkwidget.py`
 ===========================================

-This is a widget that docks to the left of the main window by default.
+This widget docks to the left of the main window by default.
 It inherits QTreeView and loads a default set of bookmarks using a QStandardItemModel.
-The model is populated at startup for a JSON file, which is updated when you add or remove bookmarks from the tree view.
+The model is populated at startup from a JSON file, which is updated when you add or remove bookmarks from the tree view.

 .. automodule:: bookmarkwidget
    :members: